LeXpunK-Army/Token-Delegation-And-Voting-Policy/README.md

    2. Participating in forums for governance-related discussion and facilitating the sharing of research and discussions related to governance votes;

-   3. Vote Delegated Tokens in accordance with this Policy;
+   3. Voting Delegated Tokens in accordance with this Policy;

-   4. Handle any administrative and reporting items necessary or desirable in connection with their role as a Delegate;
+   4. Handling any administrative and reporting items necessary or desirable in connection with their role as a Delegate;

-   5. Maintain records of such research and their governance activities and provide copies/analyses to us upon request; and
+   5. Maintaining records of such research and their governance activities and provide copies/analyses to us upon request; and

    6. **[Disclose any other responsibilities].**